textcreationpartnership/A02947/README.md

 ##Content Summary##

 #####Front#####

-Yet a course at the Romyshe foxe A dysclosynge or openynge of the Manne of synne, co[n]tayned in the
+1. ¶ A preface to the Chriſten Reader.

+1. ☞ Marke thys rewle folowynge.

 #####Body#####

+1. ▪ A dyſcloſynge or openynge of the Manne of ſynne, Cōtaynynge a iuſt reproche of the deuylyſhe declaration of Boner, or the newe profeſſyon of Tolwyn to the antichriſt of Rome.
+And thys is therof the fyrſt fytte.

-1. ¶ The dyſcloſynge.
+    _ ¶ The dyſcloſynge.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. ¶ The manne of ſynne▪
+    _ ¶ The manne of ſynne▪

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶The manne of ſynne.
+    _ ¶The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

+1. ❧ THE SECONDE FYTT OR BOKE of my lorde of Londons declaracyō cōcernynge the popes olde faythe, wyth the dyſcloſynge of the ſame.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. The manne of ſynne
+    _ The manne of ſynne

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. The manne of ſynne.
+    _ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. ¶ The manne of ſynne.
+    _ ¶ The manne of ſynne.

-1. ¶ The concluſion or Epyloge.
+    _ ¶ The concluſion or Epyloge.

 #####Back#####

-Yet a course at the Romyshe foxe A dysclosynge or openynge of the Manne of synne, co[n]tayned in the **Types of content**
+1. ¶ Fawtes through neglygence of the Prynter.

+1. ¶ An olphabety•all dyrectorye or Table to the ſpedye fyndynge, out of the pryncypall matters and hyſtoryes herin cōtayned.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!